JumperWasHere/assessment-1.1/README.md

    - Do clone this repository
    - Don't use any existing angular component, example [ng-select](https://ng-select.github.io/ng-select)
    - Do create your own tagging input implementation and place it under shared folder.
-   - Do send us link to your finished code
+   - Do host your finished code in Git provider (Gitlab, Github or Bitbucket) and you will required to send us the link.

 ## Your task